sftpgo/docs/docs/tutorials/shares.md

 - Download/upload limits
 - Email-based access for extra security

 Public shares are managed by the users themselves, not by administrators.
-This makes it easy for users with access to files to securely collaborate with clients, partners, or external collaborators — without requiring administrator intervention.
+Users with access to the files can therefore share them with clients, partners or other external recipients without administrator intervention.

+:information_source: A symbolic link beneath the shared path is dereferenced when its path is requested directly: its target is served through the share.
+See [Symbolic links and permissions](../config-file.md#symbolic-links-and-permissions).

 ## Preliminary Note